nyphrux/nyphrux/README.md

 > [!CAUTION]
 > I'm not telling you to bypass rate limits, I just do it for fun as some apps have horrible rate limit systems. </br>
 > If you do decide to do this, dont do it on a big company/app as you might get into some issues...
+> I take no responsibility for anything you do to any apps rate limits.

 ---